-As a WordPress website owner, it is your responsibility to ensure that your website does not have any security flaws which could be exploited by the hackers; to use your website for their unauthorised purposes.
+WordPress Website Security is becoming increasingly important to us all.
+As a WordPress website owner, it is your responsibility to ensure that your website does not have any security flaws which could be exploited by the hackers.
+Read on for some useful tips about WordPress Website Security.

 Why is WordPress security important?

 Because of the fact that more than 25% of all websites now being created are built on the WordPress CMS platform, it is fast becoming a target for hackers, DDOS and other malicious attacks.

 Make WordPress Websites More Secure

 With a fresh install, WordPress has some limited security features built-in which should indeed be enabled and made use of.
 In addition to these you can use several other security plugins and methods to further protect your WordPress website from unethical attacker.